QUEST AI - BRAND & PRODUCT

 RESULTS

 Since the launch of the product, Quest has steadily grew and is currently at 27% mo/mo user growth.
 The product went from 0-$70K ARR and has seen some 250K projects built.
 Additionally we had an awesome day as #1 Product of the Day on Product Hunt and #1 Developer Tool of the week.
 Recently Quest was part of the final pitch at the Vercel AI accelerator.
-The transition from HTML to React has proved pretty successful.
+The transition from HTML to React proved pretty successful.

 You can check out the Quest website to learn more.

 Since the launch of the product, Quest has steadily grew and is currently at 27% mo/mo user growth.
 The product went from 0-$70K ARR and has seen some 250K projects built.
 Additionally we had an awesome day as #1 Product of the Day on Product Hunt and #1 Developer Tool of the week.
 Recently Quest was part of the final pitch at the Vercel AI accelerator.
-The transition from HTML to React has proved pretty successful.
+The transition from HTML to React proved pretty successful.

 You can check out the Quest website to learn more.

 Since the launch of the product, Quest has steadily grew and is currently at 27% mo/mo user growth.
 The product went from 0-$70K ARR and has seen some 250K projects built.
 Additionally we had an awesome day as #1 Product of the Day on Product Hunt and #1 Developer Tool of the week.
 Recently Quest was part of the final pitch at the Vercel AI accelerator.
-The transition from HTML to React has proved pretty successful.
+The transition from HTML to React proved pretty successful.

 You can check out the Quest website to learn more.